tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

       </tr>
       <tr>
          <td markdown="span">`-H` or `--header`</td>
          <td markdown="span">Submits the request header to the resource.
-This is very common with REST API requests because the authorization is usually included in the header.</td>
+Headers are common with REST API requests because the authorization is usually included in the header.</td>
          <td markdown="span">`curl -H "key:12345" http://www.example.com` </td>
       </tr>
       <tr>